Skip to main content

 Comp_Lit 207-0-20 Introduction to Critical Theory Alznauer PHL 220-0-20

-Comp_Lit 301-0-20 Studies in World Literature: African Lit.
-And Cultures Qader FRENCH 362-0-20
+Comp_Lit 301-0-20 Studies in World Literature: Memories of Slaves and Legacies of Slavery Qader FRENCH 362-0-20

 Comp_Lit 302-0-20 Reading Across Disciplines: Environmental Melancholia Ricciardi

-COMP_LIT 303-0-20 Movements and Periods: Giants, Cannibals, and Critique Nazarian FRENCH 371-0-20
+Comp_Lit 303-0-20 Movements and Periods: Giants, Cannibals, and Critique Nazarian FRENCH 371-0-20

-Comp_Lit 312-0-20 Major Authors and Texts: Naples and Elena Ferrante Ricciardi IT 370-0-20
+Comp_Lit 312-0-20 Experimental Lives: Friendship and Love in Elena Ferrante and Annie Ernaux Ricciardi IT 370-0-20

 Comp_Lit 411-0-20 Critical Practices: Translation in Theory and Practice Brueck